 These can be minor, moderate, or catastrophic.
 An example of a serious head injury is a traumatic brain injury.
 This can occur when the bicyclist’s head hits the pavement or the windshield of a vehicle.

-- Spinal Cord Damage: Bicycle accident spinal cord injuries often involve a broken neck.
-This can be caused by the direct impact of the vehicle or other vehicle or simply by the force of the fall.
+Bicycle accident spinal cord injuries often involve a broken neck.
+This can be caused by the direct impact of the vehicle or other vehicles or simply by the force of the fall.

-- Internal Injuries: When there is severe impact, bicyclists will likely suffer severe internal injuries such as punctured lung or lacerated spleen.
-These injuries are extremely dangerous because they can cause internal bleeding, proving fatal.
+When there is severe impact, bicyclists will likely suffer severe internal injuries such as punctured lung or lacerated spleen.
+These injuries are extremely serious because they can cause internal bleeding, proving fatal.

 Victims of bicycle accidents can seek compensation for damages, including but not limited to medical expenses, loss of earnings, cost of hospitalization, surgeries, rehabilitation, pain and suffering, and emotional distress.

-If you have been injured in a bike accident, contact our bicycle accident attorneys in Anaheim to receive a free case evaluation.
+If you have been injured, contact our bicycle accident attorneys in Anaheim to receive a free case evaluation.
 Call 949-203-3814 today.
 The call is free, the advice is free, and the outcome may be priceless.